Thursday, December 16, 2010

 The Demon Prince

-A crystal talisman hung from his neck, and every now and again when his eyes gleamed frenetically, the crystal glowed brightly.
-Whenever the skies ripped with lightning or the water covered the land from the torrential downpours he was right in the heart of it.
-The people believed that everything unpleasant that had ever befallen them was his hand in malice.
+A crystal garde hung around his neck, and every so often his eyes gleamed frenetically, the crystal glowed brighter, bluer.
+And reflected in his eyes.
+Whenever the skies ripped with shards of light or the water claimed the land from the torrential downpours he was right in the eye of it, arms out to the skies, his entreated epiphanies lost to the forces.
+The people genuinely believed that everything unpleasant that had ever befallen them was his hand in malice.
 Thus he was often referred to as the Demon Prince.

 Serena awoke with a start sensing she was not alone.
-She froze as something moved against her leg; it was small and furry and gave out a low growl.
-She closed her eyes tight willing whatever it was to go away.
-She forced herself to lay still.
-Hot breath scorched her hand; she jumped up and raced to the door.
-She pulled it wide open and ran slap into a very large body that filled the doorway.
-She screamed loudly in fright then her world blackened.
+She was spread out on a soft bed, the smell of pine pricked her nostrils.
+She imitated a statue, as something moved against her leg; it was small, furry and growled low in it’s throat.
+She squeezed her eyes tight, mentally willing it to go away.
+Hot breath scorched her hand; she jumped up and raced for the door, pulled it wide open and ran bang into a very large body filling the space where the door was.
+She screamed loudly in fright then her world went black.
+She was sure she had fainted for the first time in her life.

-“It’s just Oden”, said a deep voice “She enjoys scaring the daylights out of people.”
-She looked up toward where the voice had come from, the man was in shadows “When she is little more than a harmless kitty,” he added scratching the “kitty” behind its ear.
+“It’s just Oden”, said a deep voice “She thought you were a mouse” She looked up toward where the voice had come from, the man was in shadows “A very big mouse.
+He is just a harmless kitty” he added scratching the “kitty” behind its ear.

 “Come?”
-His hand beckoned moving into the light, Serena looked at the man before her.
-He was tall and muscular broad with no ouch of spare fat in sight.
+His hand beckoned, the shadow slowly moving away from him to reveal the man.
+Serena looked.
+And looked, and looked again.
+He was singularly the most beautiful man she had ever clapped eyes on.
+Tall.
+Strong.
+Muscular with no ouch of spare fat.
 He was simply “well made”.
+He must be a God.
 His eyes were still shadowed, so the true color not evident.
-Mesmerized she stepped forward; he took her hand and sank it into the luxuriant fur behind the cat’s ear.
-The cat purred contentedly “No one has gotten close enough to touch her like this before.
-What makes you so different I wonder.”
+Mesmerized she stepped forward, oddly curious to see the rest of him, but he only took her hand and sank it into the luxuriant fur behind the cat’s ear.
+The cat purred softly “No one has gotten close enough to touch her like this before.
+No one had gotten to the front door of my abode.
+Hmmmm.
+What makes you so different, I wonder.”

-She snatched her hand back quickly, it must be evening she thought everything was in shadows and blurred.
+She snatched her hand back.
+Her eyes searched for the windows.
+It must be evening she thought everything was in shadows and blurred.

 “I will leave you to your supper” He confirmed her suspicions.
 “You do look quite worn out.
-Have an early night.
-I will answer all your questions that I see reflected in your eyes come morning.
-Have a good night” She didn’t have any questions that she needed answers to, she just wanted to leave this place.
+You may turn in early.
+I may answer all your questions that I see reflected in your eyes come tomorrow.
+Have a good night.
+Oden!”
+He commanded, “your dinner is awaiting you too, my lady” What questions was he referring to, she didn’t have any, she just wanted to leave this place.
+That man and his cat made her nervous.
 Once she had had a good night’s rest…first.
 I wonder what the colour of his eyes would be, she mused.

 Before Serena knew it, fingers of light were slowing crawling towards the bed refreshing the whole room with its earthy warmth.
 She stretched her muscles feeling invigorated.

-A presence moved near the window.
-The man from the previous night moved into her line of vision.
-The cat - want for a better term - was still splayed where it was the previous night, as if it never left.
+Shadows moved near the window.
+Drat!
+The man again.
+Did he come back after she was asleep to stand guard, so that she did not escape?
+He moved closer.
+The cat - want for a better term - was still splayed where it was the previous night, as if it never moved.

-“Oden had been guarding you the whole night” Once again giving answers to her unspoken questions.
+“Oden made sure that you didn’t get lost wandering the hallways. ” Once again giving answers to her unspoken questions.
+Not that she would’ve moved an inch with that ferocious looking cat looking on.
+Although she would’ve been hard-pressed to ignore her body’s needs should she require the privy.
+She supposed she would’ve had to howl for attention.
+“No howling.
+Just stating your needs, Oden would’ve shown you.”
+Oden snorted as if to say “as if” and Serena wasn’t too sure about that.
 “She is simply fascinated by you.
 Probably because she has never seen another human up close.
 And a woman at that.”
 The way he said “woman’ brought goosebumps along her arms.
 The big tabby sat, Serena could see her clearly now in the light of day.
-Kitty!
-She looked like a fully grown leopard.
-Burnished brown with a lighter shade spotted in between like a leopard’s too.
+Kitty wasn’t the word to use.
+She was anything but.
+She looked like a fully grown leopard, yet not quite.
+Burnished brown with a lighter shade spotted in between like a leopard’s.
 Her ruby red eyes with the streaky gold looked on knowingly, assessing.

-Though Serena was naturally an animal lover, she was afraid to approach it.
+Though Serena was naturally an animal lover, she was afraid to pet it, so much for approaching it.
+It looked ferocious, and gave her a wicked smile, and licked it’s lips.

-He brought in a tray of food.
+He brought in the food.
 The delicious aromas wafted up from the tray as he set it down on a low table.
-Serena dug in immediately she was famished.
-She followed the tall stranger as he moved around the room.
-He was fairly tall, his long shaggy hair coming to rest on his shoulders.
-As if sensing her eyes on him, he turned piercing her with the eyes of coolest blue that could be mistaken for silver.
-He looked every inch the rumors she was told about she shifted uncomfortably beneath his gaze.
+Serena ate with flourish, she was famished.
+Her eyes followed the tall stranger as he moved around the room.
+He was fairly tall, his long shaggy hair punctuated at his shoulders.
+His hair was damp and curly, as if he had walked in the rain.
+Sensing her gaze, he turned piercing her with the eyes of coolest blue steel that could be mistaken for quicksilver.
+He looked every inch the rumors purported she shifted uncomfortably beneath his gaze.
 He looked daunting.
 Regal.
 Was that humor around his mouth, or tension?

 “Ah…so you have finally realized who I am.
-People think I am unaware of the names I am being labeled.
+People think I am unaware of the nick names I am being saddled with.
 What is it now?
 The Demon Prince?
 Ha!”
 He lifted his eyebrow inquiringly.
 She flushed diverting her eyes to her food.

 “I needed shelter from the storm”.